nipreps/fmriprep-rodents/docs/faq.rst

 ---------------------------------------------------------------------
-This is a fairly common situation in :abbr:`HPCs (high-performance computing)` systems, where the so-called login nodes have access to the Internet but compute nodes are isolated, or in PC/laptop enviroments if you are travelling.
+This is a fairly common situation in :abbr:`HPCs (high-performance computing)` systems, where the so-called login nodes have access to the Internet but compute nodes are isolated, or in PC/laptop environments if you are traveling.
 *TemplateFlow* will require Internet access the first time it receives a query for a template resource that has not been previously accessed.
 If you know what are the templates you are planning to use, you could